Yvand/hugo-LDAPCP/content/docs/usage/install.md

 {{< alert icon="💡" text="If you ran `Install-SPSolution` with `-Local`, but not on every SharePoint server running the service \"Microsoft SharePoint Foundation Web Application\", the solution will NOT be \"Globally deployed\" and SharePoint will NOT activate LDAPCP features." >}}

-## Finish the installation of LDAPCP bits
+## Finish the installation

 Regardless of how `Install-SPSolution` was executed, for all the other SharePoint servers which **do NOT run the service "Microsoft SharePoint Foundation Web Application"**, you must manually add LDAPCP DLLs to their GAC.
-Complete the steps below on each of those servers to do so:
+For each of those servers:

 - Use [7-zip](https://www.7-zip.org/) to extract ldapcp.dll from LDAPCP.wsp
 - Run the script below to add ldapcp.dll to the GAC: